 What should I ask the dentist before going ahead?

-Don't be afraid to ask simple questions about the types of whitening treatment available, what results you can expect and whether the work is guaranteed for a certain period of time.
+Don't be afraid to ask simple questions about the types of whitening treatment available, what results you can expect and how long they are likely to last.

 You may also want to ask them whether there are any risks involved – for example, increasing the sensitivity of your teeth.

 Try to talk to other people who've had the same treatment or visit another dentist for a second opinion until you feel confident.
 Always ask for a written treatment plan and price estimate before going ahead.